 In this unique, practical guide, Dr. Frank Wildman offers the revolutionary program he’s been developing with students and clients for over thirty years.
-Based on the principles of the pioneering Feldenkrais® method, The Change Your Age program teaches you how to return to the exploratory, creative movements of your youth, engaging your brain and body to maximize your agility, strength, and vitality as you age.
+Based on the pioneering work of Dr. Moshe Feldenkrais and the principles of childhood development newly applied to adults, The Change Your Age program teaches you how to return to the exploratory, creative movements of your youth, engaging your brain and body to maximize your agility, strength, and vitality as you age.

 Change Your Age will show you how to look, feel, and move younger, offering invaluable tools such as:

 - The Change Your Age Mobility Survey, helping you evaluate:

 - Do you move old for your age?

 - How young do you want to feel?

 - How to assess if your current fitness program is hurting instead of helping

 - How to recognize and change physically damaging habits to avoid injury and pain

 - 30 core lessons that help you discover more youthful movement

 - Tips to improve flexibility, posture, and the coordination of your mind and body